orval-labs/orval/docs/src/pages/overview.md

 - Generate HTTP Calls
 - Generate Mocks with <a href="https://mswjs.io/" target="_blank">MSW</a>

-The default generated client use axios and can be used by your favourite Javascript framework like Angular, React or Vue.
-It's just a function who takes an instance of axios in argument and return an object where each key is a function who setup a call HTTP.
+The default generated client use axios and can be used by fetch API or your favourite Javascript framework like Angular, React or Vue.
+It's just a function who takes an instance of axios or function of fetch API in argument and return an object where each key is a function who setup a call HTTP.
 [Learn more](./guides/basics)

 Orval can also generate the following client: